directus-labs/guest-authoring/monitoring_flows_and_extensions/index.md

   name: 'Daniel Band'
   avatar_file_name: 'daniel.jpg'
 ---
 Directus offers a flexible and extensible foundation for creating a wide range of applications.
-However, to address more complex use cases such as Backend as a Service or internal applications, we will develope a strategy for monitoring the application's state in this article.
+However, to address more complex use cases such as "Backend as a Service" or "Internal Apps", it's important to develop a strategy for monitoring your application's health.

 What benefits does monitoring give us:
 - Insights into the flow of data